 Before the program the participants have an opportunity to do a self-assessment according to the propeller model that will be used during the training.

-As a bonus, CoachCompanion invites all our program participants to join us for a Swedish Fika on all training days.
-The Fika is a uniquely Swedish tradition of mingling over coffee and specific Swedish delicacies.
-We offer all participants a yummy start to the day with a delicious breakfast buffet to go with their morning coffee and an afternoon coffee break with organic treats.
+In addition and as a bonus, CoachCompanion invites all our program participants to join us for a Swedish Fika, on all training days.
+The Fika is a uniquely Swedish tradition, of mingling over coffee and specific Swedish delicacies.
+Therefore we offer all participants a yummy start to the day with a delicious breakfast buffet, to go with their morning coffee, as well as an afternoon coffee break with organic treats.
 Enjoy your Fika as you mingle with a great mix of participants who share their experiences with each other from day one!

 “A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.”